kennykee/json-harmonizer/README.md

 ## ♾️ Data Pipeline

+The data is processed through the pipeline outlined below:

 1. Normalize keys – convert all source keys to lowercase to simplify schema mapping and ensure case-insensitive consistency.
 2. Clean property names – remove underscores to retain only alphanumeric characters.
 3. Map to schema – select and map only the properties defined in src/config/schema.js.
 4. Flatten results – prepare the data structure for merging.
 5. Merge selectively – update existing data only if the new value is non-null or a non-empty array; ignore empty strings and null.
+This rule also applies to nested properties.

 ---